Stabbed boy refused GCSE exam exemption

 It said candidates must complete 25% of their exams for the grades to qualify.

-The Highfield School pupil said he was not "physically or mentally" ready to take any of his GSCEs.
+The pupil said he was not "physically or mentally" ready to take any of his GCSEs.

 He was stabbed in the chest after an unprovoked altercation with a gang of teenagers in Enfield Memorial Park.